Travel Safety Tips from 99TravelSafe.com - The Website for The Smart and Savvy Traveler!

 27 - Risk of Blood Clots or Thrombosis During Air Travel

-Risk of Blood Clots or Thrombosis During Air Travel
+Risk of Blood Clots (Thrombosis) During Air Travel

-Risk of Blood Clots or Thrombosis During Air Travel
+Risk of Blood Clots (Thrombosis) During Air Travel

 Blood clots can form in the deep veins that are not visible through the skin of your legs during travel because you are sitting still in a confined space for long periods of time.
-The longer you are sitting still, the greater your risk is of developing a blood clot.
+The longer you sit still, the greater your risk is of developing a blood clot

 Conditions that increase your chances of getting blood clots, include